 The widespread implementation of the Internet of Things in industry, along with concurrent advances in machine learning and cloud storage, is thought to represent a fourth Industrial Revolution.

 Manufacturers who can integrate digital, analog, physical, and human components into their production systems will generate unparalleled efficiency and value, while manufacturers who lag behind on implementation will struggle to compete.
+In Accelerate Your Data-Drive Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner, 56% of manufacturers surveyed said that investment in artificial intelligence, machine learning, and advanced analytics will be the single most important investment area in the next two to three years.

 Here’s what you should understand about the industrial Internet of Things and how it’s already being leveraged to create smarter, safer, and more productive plants.